<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Best practices for sending posted letters

-When a customer's payment is significantly overdue, you will have to send them a “formal letter” to notify them of imminent debt collection or legal action.
-It’s vital that you use a formal tone and wording when sending a reminder through email or letter and explain the consequences of a late payment or a non-payment.
+When a customer's payment is overdue, sending them a “formal letter” to notify them of imminent debt collection or legal action is common practice.
+You should use a formal tone and wording and explain the consequences of a late payment.
+Below are nine tips to ensure your payment reminder letter is effective:

-• Include accurate information about the defaulting customer such as their address, contact details, etc. Also include the past due date, the amount owed, and the number of payment reminders or notices sent.
+2. Include accurate information about the defaulting customer.
+Add their address, contact details, etc., to the correspondence.
+Include the past due date, the amount owed, and the number of reminders or notices sent.

-• Briefly outline the course of action you will be forced to take if the customer doesn't clear their dues.
-Be direct about pursuing a legal course of action.
+3. Briefly outline the course of action you will be forced to take.
+Tell the customer what will happen if they don't pay.
+Be direct about pursuing legal action and any late fees if they refuse to pay the invoice attached.

-• Attach copies of the invoice, a statement of account or any other document pertinent to the matter.
+4. Attach copies of the invoice, a statement of account or any other document pertinent to the matter.
+Provide paperwork to support the legitimacy of your payment reminder.

-Asking customers for money can feel awkward - even though you are simply asking for when you are owed.
-But when you don’t chase payments, you leave money on the table and can negatively impact your business’ cash flow.
+Asking customers for money can feel awkward as a business owner (which is why many companies don't want to do it).
+But when you don't chase payments, you leave money on the table which can negatively impact your business' cash flow.
 You also miss out on the opportunity to improve your operations and build stronger relationships with your customers.

 Hence, outsourcing your accounts receivables or letting a third party take care of the debt collection of dues is a beneficial option for many businesses.
-You can avoid the awkwardness that comes along with asking customers for payments, and focus more time on maintaining great relationships with your customers - and growing your business.
+You can avoid the awkwardness of asking customers for payments and focus more time on maintaining great relationships with them.

 It's best to outsource your credit control and collection of dues if: